qiyunzhu/woltka/doc/collapse.md

 `Ecoli` | 16 | 22 | 5
 `Sente` | 9 | 0 | 3
 `Cdiff` | 1 | 6 | 0

+Alternatively, one can use `-f 2` to collapse to genes (regardless of species).

 ### Collapse field by mapping